hectic4491/Web-Game-of-Life/DESIGN_SCHEMATIC.md

 ### ++TODO List++
 - Use Numpy on the backend to utilize arrays.
 - We can currently run the simulation at a set size for a set number of iterations.
-- Allowing the backend to process a sent simulation pattern.
 - Settings.
-- Adding the drawing functionality.
 - Reformating the CSS page.
 - Reformating the grid size to be dynamic and not hard coded.
 - Having the simulationField grid generate an appropriate size for the user's browser.